SuperAldren18/superaldren18.github.io/README.md

 Aldren John A. Euste
 ### Welcome to my Personal Website

-I am very intersete in hobbies related to architecture and engineering, especially creating designs, renders, and projects.
+I am very interseted in hobbies related to architecture and engineering, especially creating designs, renders, and projects on structures and architecture in general.

 ## Here are some of them